Music: "Easy Lemon” by Kevin Macleod.

 Rackham One-Term Dissertation Fellowships are financial resources which may help you in your final term as you complete and defend your dissertation.

 Rackham Predoctoral Fellowships are designed to pay your candidacy tuition, a stipend, and Grad Care health and dental insurance for twelve months during the year in which you finish and defend your dissertation.
-The School of Education will submit a nomination packet on your behalf.
-You must advance to candidacy no later than mid-January.
-The application period for winter 2016 will be October 19, 2015 through November 9, 2015.
-In October please go to this link to apply: http://it.umich.edu/projects/sitemaker/
+The Joint Ph.D.
+Program in English and Education will submit a nomination packet on your behalf.

 The Center for the Education of Women offers Critical Difference Grants for students in emergency situations.